Updated on: 2/22/2019

 Because a bicycle is sometimes thought of as a pedestrian, some cyclists think that a bicycle is safest when it, like a pedestrian, travels on the left-hand side of the road toward oncoming traffic.
 In fact, the speed and poor visibility of a bicycle makes this extremely dangerous.
 This is particularly true at intersections where drivers don’t expect bicycles to approach on the left-hand side.
 Because of this, bicycles are required to travel in the direction of traffic.

-Click here to order your free copy of Wheels of Justice: Washington State Bicycle Accident Law, written by Seattle bicycle and pedestrian accident attorney Christopher M. Davis.
+Click here to order your free copy of Wheels of Justice: Washington State Bicycle Accident Law, written by Seattle bicycle accident attorney Christopher M. Davis.